-Algeria created the first national committee of biotechnology in 1983 to identify economic development needs related to biotechnology applications, to implement a national research and development program, develop proposals on policy to regulate biosecurity and bio-ethics and coordinate between education, research and production.
+Algeria created the first national committee of biotechnology in 1983 to identify economic development needs related to biotechnology applications, to implement a national research and development program, develop proposals on policy to regulate biosecurity and bio-ethics and coordinate between education, research and production sectors.

 The first biotechnology research program was adopted in 1997 for agribusiness, health and environment with a focus on biodiversity, bioethics and food bio security.
 (Source: Presentation of Pr.
-Abdelhamid Djekoun (2005), University of Constantine b.
+Abdelhamid Djekoun (2005), University of Constantine.

+- b.
 APPROVALS: The Phyto-sanitary Department of the Ministry of Agriculture is the only authority that can grant import authorizations under certain conditions to conduct scientific and research activities in biotechnology.
-No biotechnology authorizations have been provided.
+No biotechnology authorizations have been provided to date.

-c.
+- c.
 STACKED EVENT APPROVALS: N/A

-d.
+- d.
 FIELD TESTING: N/A

-e.
+- e.
 INNOVATIVE BIOTECHNOLOGIES: N/A

-f.
+- f.
 COEXISTENCE: N/A

-g.
+- g.
 LABELING: The Ministry of Commerce, which has authority for quality control and fraud prevention, regulates labeling and laboratory inspection.

-h.
+- h.
 MONITORING AND TESTING: N/A.

-i.
+- i.
 LOW LEVEL PRESENCE (LLP) POLICY: N/A

-j.
+- j.
 ADDITIONAL REGULATORY REQUIREMENTS: N/A

-k.
+- k.
 INTELLECTUAL PROPERTY RIGHTS (IPR): N/A

-1. CARTAGENA PROTOCOL RATIFICATION: Algeria signed the Cartagena Protocol in May 2000 and ratified it in June 2004.
+- 1. CARTAGENA PROTOCOL RATIFICATION: Algeria signed the Cartagena Protocol in May 2000 and ratified it in June 2004.
 Algeria was represented at the Intergovernmental Committee for the Cartagena Protocol (ICCP) and the Conference of the Parties meetings of the Protocol (COP-MOP 1, Kuala Lumpur, February 2003; COP-MOP 2, Montreal, May 2005).

-m.
-INTERNATIONAL TREATIES/FORA: Algeria has ratified the Convention on Biological Diversity, the UN Framework Convention on Climate Change, Climate Change-Kyoto Protocol, and the UN Convention on Combating Desertification, the convention on International Trade in Endangered Species, the Basel Convention on the Transportation of Hazardous Waste, the Vienna convention for the protection of the Ozone layer and the RAMSAR convention on Wetlands.
+- m.
+INTERNATIONAL TREATIES/FORA: Algeria has ratified the Convention on Biological Diversity, the UN Framework Convention on Climate Change.
 Algeria is member of IPPC, OIE, FAO and Codex.

-n.
+- n.
 RELATED ISSUES: N/A